elise youssoufian portfolio

 Elise Youssoufian, 2020.
 Assorted needlelace ornaments and medallions, one inch to four inches in diameter.
 During the fall 2020 war in Artsakh (a.k.a., Nagorno-Karabakh), the rainbow-hued ornaments were among dozens made to support humanitarian aid for indigenous Armenians enduring violent dispossession, death, and destruction.
 The ecru medallions, made before the war, were based upon tiny works made by children orphaned in the Armenian Genocide (1915–1923) who were taught the art as a means of survival.
 Photo credit: © Elise Youssoufian 2020.

 Elise Youssoufian, Cosmos, 2025.
-Armenian needlelace doily in progress.
-With a symbol of eternity and Elise's matrilineal lands holding its center, this piece began during the traditional Blessing of the Grapes in the Armenian village of Vakıflı, in Musaler (a.k.a.
-Musa Dagh), in present-day Türkiye, near the Syrian border and the Mediterranean Sea.
+Armenian needlelace doily-in-process.
+With a symbol of eternity and Elise's matrilineal lands holding its center, this piece began during the traditional Blessing of the Grapes in the Armenian village of Vakıflı, in Musaler (a.k.a., Musa Dagh), in present-day Turkey, near the Syrian border and the Mediterranean Sea.
 On journeys from there through historic Armenia all the way to Lake Van, and back to the San Francisco Bay Area, this work-in-progress continues growing with mountains and rainbows rising.
 Photo credit: © Elise Youssoufian 2025.

 Elise Youssoufian, Ancestors, 2020.
 Armenian needlelace works.
 These creations served as a source of spiritual support and comfort during the early days of COVID-19 chaos and isolation.
 Photo credit: © Elise Youssoufian 2020.